An asymptotic for the Hall--Paige conjecture

 where $h_i$ is a random $\calQ_i$-measurable function.
 Now note that

 and

 and all permutations of the indices are generated in this way.

-Table~\ref{table:psystems} lists all connected partition systems of support size $m \leq 5$ up to isomorphism and reordering.
-These include all partition systems of complexity $\cx\psystem \leq 1$.
+Table~\ref{table:psystems} lists all connected partition systems of support size $m \leq 4$ up to isomorphism and reordering.
+These include all partition systems of complexity $\cx\psystem \leq 1$, as verified by a direct computer check of systems of support size $m\leq 6$ (which is enough by Lemma~\ref{lem:finitely-many-triples}).
 By Theorem~\ref{thm:asymptotic-expansion}, to understand the asymptotic number of complete mappings up to order $n^{-C-1}$, we need only consider the connected partition systems $\psystem$ of complexity $\cx\psystem \leq C$.

 \begin{corollary} As $n\to\infty$ we have

 where $\inv$ is the proportion of involutions in $G$. \end{corollary}